bbsoft0/caprover/README.md

 Create a new droplet (could be DigitalOcean or other host)

-Install caprover on it and add the domain (as instructed in docs)
+Install caprover on it, go to UI and upgrade Caprover, then add the domain (as instructed in docs)

 Add first postgres as a single click app.
 Full name : postgres-db